 The Foundation's investment in its joint venture (Joint Capital Campaign - Our Community Our Health) is accounted for using the proportionate consolidation method.
-These consolidated financial statements include the Foundation's 50% share of the revenue and expenses of the joint venture and the Foundation's share of the jointly controlled assets and its share of any liabilities incurred.
+These consolidated financial statements include the Foundation's 50% share of the revenue and expenses of the joint venture.
+During the year the joint venture was wound up.
+Therefore, the Foundation's share of the jointly controlled assets and its share of any liabilities incurred are included in the prior year only.